yigittuncel/yigittuncel/README.md

 ## Hello 👋 web developers and recruiters!

 I am a frontend developer, based in Munich who recently graduated from Le Wagon Bootcamp.
 I have an architecture and design background with 5 years of professional experience and a huge passion for developing web apps.
-I would like to pursue my career in web development and am open to job offers.
+I would like to pursue my career in web development.

 - ☀️  I recently graduated from Le Wagon fullstack web development bootcamp.
 - 🌱 I’m currently improving my JS and React and would like to work as a frontend developer.